maiteeguren/rails-mister-cocktail/README.md

 ## Features

 What can Miss Cocktail do?
-* Add a cocktail to the database.
+* Add cocktaila to the database.
 * Add doses to each cocktail.
 * Add reviews to each coctail.